Virtualization-projects/rancher-labs-wiki/Getting-started-with-Rancher-2.0-Development.md

   - [VS Code + vscode-go](https://github.com/Microsoft/vscode-go)
   - [Atom + go-plus](https://atom.io/packages/go-plus)
 - ### Trash
   Trash is a dependency management tool written by Rancher for use with rancher.
 You'll only need this if you're making changes to other rancher packages that rancher/rancher lists as dependencies.
 It is available for download here: https://github.com/rancher/trash/releases.
-Note that sometimes, you may have to run it twice, if for example you get lots of unexpected changes after the first pass.
+Note that sometimes, you may have to run it twice, if for example, you get lots of unexpected changes after the first pass.
 - ### ngrok
   ngrok allows you to forward an external url to your local webservers.
 It is available here: https://ngrok.com.
 On MacOS it can be installed via homebrew with the command `brew cask install ngrok`